paulLeClair/P-Engine/README.md

 ### Rendering Code

-> This description can be considered a stub!
-It will be rewritten once an upcoming PR adds in a few important backend components
+> This description will be expanded soon :)

 For the current backend implementation, most of the rendering code lives in our `VulkanRenderer` and `Frame` classes.
 This design is mostly placeholder and will be refactored and reworked later on, but the overall process will be similar to how it works now.